Helping kittens to settle in

 Kittens are very playful.
 Give them an assortment of toys to keep them occupied and exercised – these need not be expensive – every kitten loves a cardboard box to play in.
 Play is also a good way for you to get to know and trust each other.
 Provide your kitten with a scratching post.

 It is a good idea to accustom your kitten to being groomed from an early age, particularly if it has a long coat.
 A long-haired cat needs daily attention to keep fur free of tangles.
 Grooming removes excess loose hairs which can cause fur balls to build up in the stomach.
 Combing and brushing will help remove these hairs and it is usually appreciated by the cat, provided it has been accustomed to grooming early in life.
-Grooming also gives you a chance to keep a close eye on your cat, asses its health and help to develop the bond between you.
+Grooming also gives you a chance to keep a close eye on your cat, assess its health and help to develop the bond between you.
 Always be gentle and make grooming a rewarding and pleasant experience.

 Keeping your cat in good health